atidepod/cypher-startup-cs260-2025/README.md

 [My Notes](notes.md)

 This startup will be a prototype of a secure message transfer website/app.
 So far, I have working code for sending all text messages, in the future we can incoorperate sending images and video.
+This project will incoorperate a hybrid of RSA and One-Time_Pad encryption to produce a secure message sharing environment.
+This website will eventually be converted to a more realistic use model.

 > [!NOTE]